Optimisation of time-ordered processes in the finite and asymptotic regime: Sequential models and their optimization

 Setting $p_k(t)=\delta_{t,j}$, for $j\in T_k$, we arrive at the recursion relations:

 which allow us to compute $V_1(t_0)$.
-This quantity is, in principle, an upper bound on the actual solution of (\ref{dual}), because we enforced the extra constraint that the value functions are linear.
-The upper bound is, however, tight, as can be seen by computing the preparation game's average score under the preparation strategy given by the maximizers $\bar{\rho}^k(t)$ of (\ref{recur_prep}).
-In fact, all the above is but a complicated way to arrive at the recursion relations provided in \cite{prep_games} to compute the maximum score of a preparation game.
+This quantity is, in principle, an upper bound on the actual solution of the problem in Eq.~(\ref{dual}), because we have enforced the extra constraint that the value functions are linear.
+The upper bound is, however, tight, as can be seen by computing the average score of the preparation game under the preparation strategy given by the maximizers $\bar{\rho}^k(t)$ of the problem in Eq.~(\ref{recur_prep}).
+In fact, all the above is but a complicated way to arrive at the recursion relations provided in Ref.~\cite{prep_games} to compute the maximum score of a preparation game.